felipefialho/my-first-website-in-2007/README.md

 Also is interesting look for layout that reflect another time, made for 800x600 resolution and start to think about technologies changes in the World throughout the time.

+Do you stopped to think about that we've bought things like DVDs to can watch a movie? 😂

 Talking about the code, CSS and HTML have changed a lot but the mainly specifications follows the same:

 - HTML care about semantic